 With so many coffee drinks, what is the right drink for you?
-Want to try a mocha or latte?
-What is the right drink for you?
+Want to try a mocha or a latte?
 Here are the differences between mocha vs latte.
 Does mocha have coffee?
-Is a latte sweet?
+Is it a latte sweet?
 And is a mocha a latte?

 Mochas are made with espresso, steamed milk, and chocolate (either syrup or cocoa powder).
-Lattes are large drinks, made with an espresso shot and steamed milk.
-Both cappuccinos and lattes contain milk and are made with espressos.
-Mochaccinos are a type of latte, but with added chocolate flavor.
+Lattes are made with espresso, steamed milk, and a little milk foam.
+Mochas/Mochaccinos are a type of latte, but with added chocolate flavor.

 Baristas make mochas and lattes with similar ingredients.
 This can give the impression that they are alike in flavor.
 Despite their similarities, ordering a café mocha and a café latte will provide a different beverage experience.